-It was fully usable by April 25, 1903.
-Train service in town ran twice daily.
+Fully usable by April 25, 1903, train service in town ran twice daily.
 But further work was needed on sections.
-Construction converted it to standard gauge, finishing finally in January 1906.
+Construction converted it to standard gauge, finishing finally January 1906.

 Electric lighting and telephone service were installed by 1907.
-New homes built, and some new hotel establishments went up.
+New homes built, and some new hotel establishments.
 Population that year increased to 2,500!
-The area near Boothill was crowding with new homes.
-Tombstone annexed it in March 1907.
+The area near Boothill crowding with new homes.
+Tombstone annexed it March 1907.

-Things rolled along very well now in 1907, Tombstone AZ history.
+Things rolled along well now into 1907's Tombstone AZ history.
 Happy and confident citizens.
-But then came September of that year...
+But then came September...

 Over the next year silver's value tumbled.
 Tombstone Consolidated cut three mining operations and sacked 50 miners.

 Still problems weren't over.
 Fires!
-And the continuous fight to keep water out of mines.
+Plus continuous fighting to keep water out of mines.
 Pump maintenance!
-Replacement parts for timely repairs was sometimes difficult.
+Replacement parts for timely repairs could be difficult.
 Tombstone Consolidated backers weren't managing finances well.
 Discovered when liens were filed for three months of employee back pay!

 They filed for bankruptcy.
-Murphy ensured employees got their back pay.
-Tombstone Consolidated was up for sale.
-Phelps-Dodge bought it in July 1914.
-They slowly brought it back to a steady life over the next year.
+Murphy ensured employees got their unpaid wages.
+Tombstone Consolidated went up for sale.
+Phelps-Dodge bought it July 1914.
+They slowly brought it back to steady life over the next year.

 Tombstone had a period of stabilized lull.
-The remaining miners earned enough to get by.
+Remaining miners earned enough to get by.
 Tombstone was the County Seat.
 Court held there, legal documents filed there.
 Many lawyers had offices and homes in town.
 Others did business in town.13 The Tombstone Epitaph still published.
 And took over the Prospector.

-In 1914 Arizona prohibition ended local saloon businesses.
-Influential business owner, Mary Costello, owned the Crystal Palace Saloon.
-She sold that beautiful bar and fixtures to outfits in the border town of Naco, Sonora, Mexico.
-Then reinvented the Saloon as the Crystal Theater.
+In 1914 Arizona prohibition terminated local saloon businesses.
+Business owner, Mary Costello, owned the Crystal Palace Saloon.
+She sold that beautiful bar and fixtures to outfits in the Naco, Sonora border town.
+Then the Saloon reinvented as the Crystal Theater.
 Renovations changed it to show movies.
 The grand opening feature on February 26, 1915 was The Tenth Commandment.

 In August 1914 war broke out in Europe.
 The Selective Service Act began May 18, 1917 as the U.S. entered the war.
 443 initially ordered to report for induction in Tombstone.